Dig Dug II: Legacy

 Dig Dug II was ported to the Famicom in Japan in 1986, followed by a 1989 release for the Nintendo Entertainment System in North America (with the subtitle Trouble in Paradise added to the packaging, but not to the game itself), and then in 1990 by a release for the Famicom Disk System in Japan.
 Until 2005, the game was seen exclusively on the NES in North America.

 In 2005, Dig Dug II was ported to the PlayStation Portable as part of Namco Museum Battle Collection, and was included in Namco Museum DS which was released for the Nintendo DS on September 18, 2007.
 The game was also included in Namco Museum Virtual Arcade in 2008 and was released on the Wii Virtual Console in Japan on October 20, 2009, along with the original Dig Dug.
 Both Dig Dug games are available as part of the Namco Museum Megamix compilation for the Wii, which was only released in North America.

 A reimagined version for Microsoft Windows titled Dig Dug Island, featuring online multiplayer, was released in 2008 exclusively in Japan.
 However, the game's servers were shut down in just under a year, leaving it unplayable.

-On March 30, 2022, the NES version of Dig Dug II was released on the Nintendo Classics service for the Nintendo Switch.
-On April 13, 2023, the arcade version was digitally re-released for the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives series.
+On March 30, 2022, the NES version of Dig Dug II was released on the Nintendo Classics service.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in April 2023.